invertase/react-native-firebase/docs/firestore/android.md

 #### Enable multidex

-Adding Firestore to your Android app requires [`multiDexEnabled` to be set to `true`](https://developer.android.com/studio/build/multidex) in `android/app/build.gradle`:
+Adding Firestore to your Android app requires [`multidex enabled`](https://developer.android.com/studio/build/multidex).

+In **`android/app/build.gradle`** enable multidex and add the multidex library as a dependency:

 ```groovy
 //..